 Hearings.

 Adjustment of Matters Related to Hearing.
 A filed request for hearing does not prohibit an adjustment in the matters at issue prior to the hearing.
-If as a result of an adjustment, the Petitioner is satisfied and wishes to withdraw all or part of his appeal, he or she shall file a signed withdrawal in writing with the Agency or the Presiding Officer in accordance with 801 CMR 1.02(7)(a).
+If as a result of an adjustment, the Petitioner is satisfied and wishes to withdraw all or part of his or her appeal, he or she shall file a signed withdrawal in writing with the Agency or the Presiding Officer in accordance with 801 CMR 1.02(7)(a).
 A hearing shall not be delayed or canceled because of a proposed adjustment under consideration unless the Petitioner requests a delay or cancellation.

 Submission Without a Hearing.
 The Petitioner may elect to waive a hearing and to submit any documents without appearing at the time and place designated for the hearing.
 Submission of a case without a hearing does not relieve the Parties from supplying all documents supporting their allegations or defenses.
 Affidavits and stipulations may be employed to supplement other documentary evidence in the record.